The mobile performance testing space is gaining attention, which begs the question: why does performance matter?

 On the client side, download files that are used frequently and store them locally for use.
 The mantra here is to download once and use multiple times.
 And, on the server side, by setting a server caching content policy, you can not only ensure that customers receive up-to-date data, but also limit the number of duplicate files downloaded.

-On the Android and iOS platform, you can pretend to query the connectivity managers to see if the user is on a WiFi or cellular connection.
+On the Android and iOS platform, you can query the connectivity managers to see if the user is on a WiFi or cellular connection.
 If the user is on a cellular connection, you can defer non-urgent communication until they are on WiFi.

 You can also make your app network-aware by delivering content and features based on the user’s connection.
 For example, if the user is on a cellular (and not a WiFi) network, deliver smaller images.
 If you have a query string parameter that allows for the image to be server-side, simply check if the user is on WiFi or cellular and provide image and video content that is optimal for their network speed.